-The SaveToDB Add-In adds many features to Microsoft Excel from-the-box.
+The SaveToDB add-in adds many features to Microsoft Excel from-the-box.

-Developers can add power features using the server-side configurations:
+Database developers may add power features using the server-side configurations:

 - Saving data from views, stored procedures, SQL codes, and HTTP and text file queries to a database.

 - Saving data to a database using cell Change event handlers.

 - Drill-down queries to databases and the web on DoubleClick events.